Managing Devices

 When a device is created, it is automatically enabled no matter the status (Inactive/Online/Offline).
 If the device is found to be abnormal, it can be disabled in EnOS.

-1. In EnOS Management Console, select Device Management > Device Assets.
+1. In EnOS Application Portal > Developer Console, select Device Management > Device Assets.

 2. You can either enable/disable a single device or in batch.